Matthew Somerville’s profile

 - The Importance of Being Earnest, Curve Theatre, Leicester and Birmingham Repertory Theatre, Birmingham Repertory Theatre and Made at Curve, 9th September – 29th October 2016

-- Treasure Island, Olivier Theatre, National Theatre, National Theatre, December 2014 – 8th April 2015
+- Treasure Island, National Theatre – Olivier, National Theatre, National Theatre, December 2014 – 8th April 2015

 - The Hitch Hiker’s Guide to the Galaxy, Hackney Empire, Theatre Royal, Norwich, and other locations, 8th June 2012 – 20th October 2013

-- The Crucible, Crescent Theatre, Birmingham, The Crescent Theatre Company, 25th February – 3rd March 2012
+- The Crucible, The Crescent Theatre, Birmingham, The Crescent Theatre Company, 25th February – 3rd March 2012

-- One Man, Two Guv’nors, Cottesloe Theatre (now Dorfman Theatre), National Theatre, London, National Theatre, June – July 2011
+- One Man, Two Guvnors, National Theatre – Lyttelton, National Theatre, National Theatre, 18th May – 19th September 2011

 - The Secret Garden, Birmingham Repertory Theatre, Birmingham Repertory Theatre Company, 24th November 2010 – 8th January 2011